Martin Plaut: Research and journalism

 Plaut worked for two years as an associate fellow at Chatham House, leading research into Africa, afterwards remaining a member.

 Plaut joined the BBC in 1984, reporting mainly on the Horn of Africa and southern Africa, and parts of West Africa.
 He became the Africa editor for BBC World Service News.
+In 1990, he analysed the role of South African trade unions and left-wing parties, their relation to anti-apartheid activities, and prospects for democracy.
 Plaut was based in London, typically visiting Africa 3–4 times a year.
 In December 2007 he covered the Christmas massacre in Niangara by the Lord's Resistance Army.
 After visiting the site of the massacre, conducting an interview and safely returning to a safer location, he had difficulties explaining to editors in London that revisiting the scene to refilm in a way preferred by editors was impossible.
 Plaut retired from the BBC in 2012.

 In 2017, Plaut described Eritrea as a "mafia state", in the sense that Constitution of Eritrea was written and ratified but not implemented; there had not been any elections since independence; Eritrea had "no annual budget"; and Eritrea was effectively ruled in an "arbitrary and personal" way by president Isaias Afwerki together with senior military officers and officials from the People's Front for Democracy and Justice (PFDJ).
 Plaut stated that mafia-like characteristics included Isaias controlling Eritrea "with ruthless efficiency", controlling Eritreans abroad by threats and intimidation, and Eritrea having a "covert network of illegal activities" run by close colleagues of Isaias, acting "more like a Mafia don enforcing his will than a legitimate head of state".
 Plaut attributed the mafia-like nature of the Eritrean state in 2017 to the historical role of the Eritrean People's Revolutionary Party, a Leninist party that secretly controlled the much broader Eritrean People's Liberation Front in the fight for independence.
 The major illegal activities listed by Plaut included human trafficking; a covert parallel economy in hard currency, dominated by a 2% Rehabilitation Tax on the Eritrean diaspora; and surveillance and intimidation of the Eritrean diaspora.

 In 2017, Plaut argued that the quality of reporting on African conflicts by Western media had worsened due to budget drops, fewer correspondents in Africa, and difficulties in persuading editors to fund journalists' travel to Africa.
 He stated that careful preparation and having a strong support team, as was his case at the BBC, is "essential for a successful assignment".

-As of 2019, Plaut was a senior research fellow at the Institute of Commonwealth Studies of the University of London.

-Publications

-Plaut has published several books on his studies of African wars and politics, and observations of areas of London.